Deploy on GPU

 LLM Upload and Deploy Examples

-The following examples demonstrates uploading a Llama 3 8B Quantized Instruct model on x86 processors.
+The following examples demonstrates uploading a Llama 3 8B Instruct model on x86 processors.
 This has the following settings parameters:

 • The Hugging Face LLM file packaged as a Wallaroo BYOP framework in the file llama_byop_llama3_instruct_8b.zip, with the framework set to wallaroo.framework.Framework.CUSTOM.
 This LLM leverages the llamacpp library.